SQL Server data files in Microsoft Azure

 The followings are installation prerequisites when storing SQL Server Data Files in Azure.

-SQL Server on-premises: SQL Server 2016 version includes this feature.
-To learn how to download SQL Server 2016, see SQL Server 2016.
+SQL Server on-premises: SQL Server 2016 and later include this feature.
+To learn how to download the latest version of SQL Server, see SQL Server.

 SQL Server running in an Azure virtual machine: If you are installing SQL Server on an Azure Virtual Machine, install SQL Server 2016, or update your existing instance.
 Similarly, you can also create a new virtual machine in Azure using SQL Server 2016 platform image.